What Is Key Person Life Insurance?

 Although term insurance is great for providing death protection, whole life insurance when appropriate can provide death protection and tax-deferred cash value growth.

 In this case, the cash value growth came in very handy.
 In the downturn of 2008 the firm laid off several employees as work dried up.
-They were able to meet payroll and other ongoing expenses with this cash value which was accessed via a policy loan.
+They were able to meet payroll and other ongoing expenses by using the cash value which was accessed via a policy loan.

 Remember, it is hard to get a bank loan for cash when the economy is doing bad.
-The owners of the firm had at their instant disposable a considerable amount of cash value to use to keep afloat.
+The owners of the firm had at their instant disposal a considerable amount of cash value to use to keep the company afloat.
+No loan documents to fill out, no approval from the company.
+Just a simple phone call and a couple of signatures and the cash was on the way.

-Again, I remember the owners telling me this cash value at their disposal kept their doors open.
+Again, I remember the owners telling me this cash value kept their doors open.

 A few years later one of the partners passed away.
 The death benefit from his policy helped the other partners buy-out the deceased partners shares.
-This provided the deceased partners wife with cash instead of a business she had no intention of being a part of.
+This provided the deceased partners wife with cash instead of a business she had no intention of owning or running as a partner.

 Term Life Insurance- exam or no exam?